Sereno1710/feup-lbaw/er.md

 <td>US07</td>
 <td>Consult FAQ / Help / Contacts</td>
 <td>Medium</td>
-<td>As a User, I want a ‘FAQ / Help’ section so that I can find a solution to a problem.</td>
+<td>As a user, I want a ‘FAQ / Help’ section so that I can find a solution to a problem.</td>
 </tr>
 <tr>
 <td>US08</td>